Why Passwords Alone Are No Longer Enough

 Monitoring for Two-Factor Authentication Bypass Attempts

 After implementing two-factor authentication, attackers may attempt to bypass it using several known techniques.
-Understanding these methods helps you set up appropriate monitoring and alerts.
+Understanding these methods helps you set up appropriate monitoring and alerts to detect suspicious activity early.

 Common Bypass Techniques to Watch For